Ross Perot 1992 presidential campaign: Final stages

 Perot showing a chart of the federal budget deficit in his first infomercial.
-During the broadcast, he named his pointer a "voodoo stick", a play on Bush calling Reagan's tax policy "voodoo economics" in the 1992 United States presidential election.
+During the broadcast, he named his pointer a "voodoo stick", a play on Bush calling Reagan's tax policy "voodoo economics" in the 1980 Republican presidential primary.

 In the week following the debates, Perot did not campaign and was not often seen on television.
 ABC aired a 30-minute sequel to an autobiographical infomercial shown on October 17.
 The spot cost Perot $370,000.
 CBS aired an infomercial on October 24 entitled The Ross Perot Nobody Knows, and two days later another was shown on ABC, preceding the kickoff of Monday Night Football, which cost $940,000.
 Perot hoped to better explain his earlier exit as Election Day neared.
 Reports circulated that a security official from the campaign had contacted the Dallas Police in August to urge them to perform a sting operation targeting Bush campaign adviser James Oberwetter, in response to allegations that Republicans planned to wiretap Perot's office.
 Perot claimed during an interview with 60 Minutes that "Republican operatives" also threatened to disrupt his daughter's wedding, which forced him to withdraw in July.
 He reported the story to the FBI, but no evidence of any wrongdoing was found.
 The New York Times argued that the story could help Perot with voters and his overall image by presenting him as a man "who was willing to give up his goal to protect his family"; nevertheless, his lack of evidence drew criticism.